simmwill/thesis_timeseries/analytic_plan.md

 Next, we will test diarrheal disease as a potential mediator of each of these relationships by adding a second term to each model:

 ![Alt text](./images/dia_term.gif)

-We expect the addition of diarrhea to the model to bias each main effect towards the null.
+We expect the addition of diarrhea to the models to bias each main effect towards the null.

 ##### *Sample weight adjustments*